-Who can see portfolio stories?
+Who can see my portfolio stories?

 I've accidentally created a portfolio story - how do I add children?

-You can duplicate the Story and then assign the children to the duplicate.
+You can duplicate the story and then assign the children to the duplicate.

-You'll need to go into Stories which is under your name in the left-hand menu (using the Storypark website), and then when you view the story, instead of editing it, push duplicate.
+You'll need to go into stories which is under your name in the left-hand menu (using the Storypark website), and then when you view the story, instead of editing it, push duplicate.
 This will let you re-tag children as needed, and you'll be able to delete the original from your portfolio after that, if needed.